 Brian Moore knows first-hand about the importance of accessibility.

 Moore, who is a Senior Digital Accessibility Specialist at TD, is blind.
-Every day, he works towards making all TD websites and mobile apps can be accessed by all customers, including those living with disabilities.
+Every day, he works towards making sure all TD websites and mobile apps can be accessed by all customers, including those living with disabilities.

 Those who are blind or have low vision often have the hardest time independently navigating digital platforms and mobile apps, Moore says.
 So, when the digital accessibility team was looking to onboard a new hire, Moore stood out as an applicant with the potential to help make the Bank's services more inclusive.